ltgoslo/toko/README.md

 Notes
 ----------
-1) Please use absolute paths all the time, especially for Wapiti models because the Wapiti path might be different from that of the tokenizer.
+Please use absolute paths, especially for Wapiti models because the Wapiti path might be different from that of toko.

 References